You can create a new Case to track, monitor, and remediate similar assets using either of the following methods:

 To create the Base query monitored by the Case

-Under Query type - Simple Query, under Base query (Required), from the Module dropdown, select an asset type, and from the Select Query dropdown, select an existing query for the selected asset type, or click + Add Query to create a new query.
+Under Query type - Simple Query, in the Base query (Required) section, from the Module dropdown, select an asset type, and from the Select Query dropdown, select an existing query for the selected asset type, or click + Add Query to create a new query.
 To learn more about creating a new query, see Creating a New Query.

 * The Base Query can only be an asset query; not an internal module query, such as Adapters Fetch History.